Montandalar/advtrains/advtrains_luaautomation/README.txt

 POS(x,y,z)
 Shorthand function to create a position vector {x=?, y=?, z=?} with less characters

+In the following functions, all parameters named 'pos' designate a position.
+You can use either:
+- a default Minetest position vector (like {x=34, y=2, z=-18})
+- the POS(34,2,-18) shorthand
+- A string, the passive component name.
+See 'passive component naming'.

 getstate(pos)
 Get the state of the passive component at position 'pos'.
 See section on passive components for more info. pos can be either a position vector (created by POS()) or a string, the name of this passive component.

 setstate(pos, newstate)
-Set the state of the passive component at position 'pos'. pos can be either a position vector (created by POS()) or a string, the name of this passive component.
+Set the state of the passive component at position 'pos'.

 is_passive(pos)
-Checks whether there is a passive component at the position pos (and/or whether a passive component with this name exists) pos can be either a position vector (created by POS()) or a string, the name of this passive component.
+Checks whether there is a passive component at the position pos (and/or whether a passive component with this name exists)

 interrupt(time, message)
 Cause LuaAutomation to trigger an 'int' event on this component after the given time in seconds with the specified 'message' field. 'message' can be of any Lua data type.